 Msambweni Beach House: Our full report

-Far to the south of Diani Beach, where the coast consists of cliffs above the beach, the secluded Msambweni Beach House ...... (confusingly renamed as "Villa MB" in 2022) looks out across the Indian Ocean.
+Far to the south of Diani Beach, where the coast consists of cliffs above the beach, Msambweni Beach House ...... (confusingly renamed as "Villa MB" in 2022) looks out across the Indian Ocean.
 With only four rooms and three very private villas, it provides privacy and exclusivity, with a high level of service, and all in a spectacular setting.

-The activities you can do at Msamwbeni House run the gamut, from cycling through the nearby bush and farmland on one of their mountain bikes to various excursions, or simply chilling on the beach, in the deep shade of the coral cliff.
+The activities you can do at Msambweni Beach House run the gamut, from cycling through the nearby bush and farmland on one of their mountain bikes to various excursions, table tennis and volleyball, or simply chilling on the beach in the deep shade of the coral cliff.
 There's also a small massage hut, with in-room massages possible on request.
 Diving can also be arranged via Diani Marine PADI dive centre up the coast on Diani Beach.

 Food & drink

 - The food at Msambweni Beach House is high-quality, creative and very tasty, with set menus with choices that vary each day.
 With its proximity to the ocean there is an emphasis on fresh fish and seafood, although they can happily accommodate vegetarian and specialist diets, as well as individual requests with sufficient notice.
 Due to the remote location, the only practical option is to stay on a full-board basis.